msanvarov/php-security/README.md

 ---

-## ❌ Cross Site Request Forgery XSRF/CSRF
+## ❌ Cross-Site Request Forgery XSRF/CSRF

-The CSRF attack is quite different to XSS attacks.
-In CSRF attack, the end user can perform unwanted actions on the authenticated websites and can transfer malicious commands to the site to execute any undesirable action.
-CSRF can’t read the request data and mostly targets the state changing request by sending any link or altered data in HTML tags.
-It can force the user to perform state changing requests like transferring funds, changing their email addresses etc.
+The CSRF attack is quite different from XSS attacks.
+In a CSRF attack, the end-user can perform unwanted actions on the authenticated websites and can transfer malicious commands to the site to execute any undesirable action.
+CSRF can’t read the request data and mostly targets the state-changing request by sending any link or altered data in HTML tags.
+It can force the user to perform state-changing requests like transferring funds, changing their email addresses, etc.

 ### 🔥 Problem: CSRF Attacks

-Assume someone is sending money to another account thorugh a GET request, the following url will be:
+Assume someone is sending money to another account through a GET request, the following URL will be:

 > GET http://bank.com/transfer.do?acct=TIM&amount=100 HTTP/1.1